Zeke-OS/zeke/CODING_STANDARDS.md

 library containing all compilation units specified in the list.
 Name of the library is from the makefile's name and so should be the first word of the source file listing.

+### Target specific compilation options and special files

+As we don't want to put anything target specific and possibly changing data to main makefile we are using a special makefile called `target.mak`.
+This special makefile won't be noticed by the module makefile search but it's included separately. `target.mak` doesn't need to be changed if Zeke is compiled to a different platform but it has to be updated if support for a new platform is to be added.

+`target.mak` should define at least following target specific variables:
++ `ASFLAGS`: Containing CPU architecture flags
++ `MEMMAP`: Specifying linker script for kernel image memory map
++ `STARTUP`: Specifying target specific startup assembly source code file
++ `CRT`: Specifying CRT library used with the target and optionally:
++ `LLCFLAGS`: containing some target specific flags